davidscarth/edge-ai-study/README.md

 * `README.md`: You are here.

 ## How to Use
-Begin by reading the main RUNBOOK.md.
+Begin by reading the main TEST.md.

-Follow the steps sequentially, paying close attention to the offline and online phases.
+Any research will be noted in there.

 ## Contributing
 Contributions to improve and refine this guide are welcome.
 Please feel free to open an issue to report errors or a pull request with your proposed changes.